galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 [Phenology](https://en.wikipedia.org/wiki/Phenology), as described in Wikipedia, is the study of periodic plant and animal life cycle events and how these are influenced by seasonal and inter-annual variations in climate, as well as habitat factors (such as elevation).

 Now you have a file containing all the data on the species of interest.
 The main goal of this step is to model one phenology per year using a general additive model (GAM) with time and sites as explanatory variables.
-This model will be used to predict values for missing counts at local sites.
+This model will be used to predict values for missing counts at local sites in order to improve the quality of the abundance indices.

-This step will allow you to compute and display the phenology of a species.
-In the second part, you will learn that it is possible to view the phenology of various species on a single chart allowing to compare them and analyse them more easily.

 > ### {% icon hands_on %} Hands-on: Phenology
 > 1. **Flight curve** {% icon tool %} with the following parameters
->    - {% icon param-file %} *"Count file"*: output file you just generated with the **tabular to CSV** {% icon tool %}
+>    - {% icon param-file %} *"Count file"*: output file you just generated with the **Text reformatting with awk** or **Filter data on any column using simple expressions** if your file was containing more than one species {% icon tool %}
 >
 > 2. Generate the chart using the visualization
 >    1. Inspect and expand the output data from **Flight curve** {% icon tool %}
 >    2. Click on the {% icon galaxy-barchart %} (**Visualize**) icon
 >    3. Select **Line chart (NVD 3)** as visualization type
->    4. Give it a proper name, i.e. `Pyronia tithonus phenology raw simple vizu`
+>    4. Give it a proper name, e.g. `Pyronia tithonus phenology raw simple vizu`
 >    5. On **Select data** area, specify:
 >       - *"Provide a label"*: `Pyronia tithonus phenology from 2003 to 2012` for example
 >       - *"Pick a series color"*: Choose a color for the line